k3rn3lpanicc/Captcha-Break/README.md

 so in "captchatotext.py" i used all the steps and simply by typing : readit() , it would download a new captcha from the university's login page and breaks it and shows the captchas text to me.

 Picture of readit() function : ![Working Fine](https://dl.dropboxusercontent.com/s/hsjjrex9usx9y7b/capt.jpg?dl=0)

+!
+The model file has been removed (you can train it yourself if you want!)